ReactiveX/RxPY/README.md

 Subscriber 2 Received: 42335
 ```

-This is taking a cold `Observable` (which "replays" operations for each subscriber) and making it hot (putting all subscribers on the same stream/operation).
-Be sure to have all your subscribers set up before calling `connect()`, as any tardy subscribers that subscribe after `connect()` is called will miss any previous emissions.
+This takes a cold `Observable` (which "replays" operations for each subscriber) and makes it hot by putting all Observers on the same stream of emissions which are broadcasted in live time.
+Be sure to have all your Observers set up before calling `connect()`, as any tardy Observers that subscribe after `connect()` is called will miss any previous emissions.

 ### Combining Observables